ivan-zapreev/SCOTS2SR/README.md

 ![The tool's bottom](./doc/img/tool_ui_bottom.png)

-Contains the maun UI log which allow one to monitore the tool's status.
+Contains the main UI log which allow one to monitor the tool's status.
 Advanced status details can be obtained by monitoring the log files.
 The latter is explained in the subsequent sections.

 ### The left panel
 Is used for configuration options and is split into two tabs.